 The Company's operations are highly dependent on the use of natural gas and diesel fuel.
-Energy prices for natural gas and diesel fuel are expected to remain relatively high throughout 2008.
+Energy prices for natural gas and diesel fuel are expected to remain volatile throughout 2009.
 The Company consumes significant volumes of natural gas to operate boilers in its plants to generate steam to heat raw material.
-High natural gas prices represent a significant cost of factory operation included in cost of sales.
+Natural gas prices represent a significant cost of factory operation included in cost of sales.
 The Company also consumes significant volumes of diesel fuel to operate its fleet of tractors and trucks used to collect raw material.
-High diesel fuel prices represent a significant component of cost of collection expenses included in cost of sales.
-Though the Company will continue to manage these costs and attempt to minimize these expenses, prices are expected to remain relatively high in fiscal 2008 and represent an ongoing challenge to the Company's operating results for future periods.
+Diesel fuel prices represent a significant component of cost of collection expenses included in cost of sales.
+Though the Company will continue to manage these costs and attempt to minimize these expenses, prices are expected to remain volatile in fiscal 2009 and represent an ongoing challenge to the Company's operating results for future periods.
 A material increase in energy prices for natural gas and diesel fuel over a sustained period of time could materially adversely affect the Company's business, financial condition and results of operations.
 See Item 7, "Management's Discussion and Analysis," for a recent history of natural gas pricing.